Willians Astudillo: Arizona Diamondbacks

 On April 4, 2017, Astudillo signed a minor league contract with the Arizona Diamondbacks, and was assigned to the Triple-A Reno Aces.
 He spent the year with the Aces, posting a slash of .342/.370/.558 with 4 home runs and 22 RBI in 36 games.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6.

 Minnesota Twins

 On November 30, 2017, Astudillo signed a minor league deal with the Minnesota Twins and was assigned to the Triple-A Rochester Red Wings.
 Astudillo was called up to the majors for the first time on June 29, 2018.
-He made his major league debut at Wrigley Field the following afternoon versus the Chicago Cubs as a defensive replacement in left field in the fifth inning, later switching to center field.
+He made his major league debut at Wrigley Field the following afternoon against the Chicago Cubs as a defensive replacement in left field in the fifth inning, later switching to center field.
 In the sixth inning, he singled on a ground ball to second base to score Robbie Grossman for his first major league hit.
-On July 14, 2018, he made his major league pitching debut, completing the final inning of a 19–6 loss to the Tampa Bay Rays at Target Field.
-He allowed five runs on five hits and two home runs for a 45.00 earned run average (ERA) in his lone pitching entry of the season.
-Astudillo spent most of his playing time at catcher and third base and made other appearances at second base.
-He appeared in 30 games total for the Twins in 2018, batting .355, .371 on-base percentage, .516 slugging percentage, three home runs, 21 RBI, two walks and three strikeouts over 93 plate appearances.
+On July 14, he made his major league pitching debut, completing the final inning of a 19–6 loss to the Tampa Bay Rays.
+He allowed five runs on five hits and two home runs in his lone pitching appearance of the season.
+Defensively, Astudillo played primarily at catcher and third base, also making appearances at second base.
+He appeared in 30 games total for the Twins in 2018, batting .355/.371/.516 with three home runs, 21 RBI, 2 walks and 3 strikeouts over 93 plate appearances.

-The Twins announced their selection of Astudillo for his first major league 25-man Opening Day roster on March 27, 2019, as one of five bench players.
+The Twins announced that Astudillo made their Opening Day roster on March 27, 2019, as one of five bench players.
 One month later, he was placed on the injured list with a left hamstring strain.
 He was batting .327 with two home runs.
 He ended the season hitting .268 in 58 games.